LSSTDESC/CCL/readthedocs/source/installation.rst

 CCL works on Linux or Mac OS.
 Windows installation is not supported.

-CCL works on Linux or Mac OS.
-Windows installation is not supported.

 Once installed, you can take CCL for a spin by following the :ref:`quickstart` instructions.